 The Northern Highlands offer the chance to take the ferry across to some of Scotland’s beautiful islands, and you should be able to take your well behaved and controlled pet with you.
 Even better, your furry friend travels for no extra charge.
 Ferries leave for the Inner and Outer Hebrides regularly throughout the day, at all times of the year.
 From Iona to Sky, Kintyre and Arran, to North and South Uist, Harris and Lewis, the Scottish Islands are there waiting to enjoy.

 Dog-friendly places in the Northern Highlands can be found everywhere which is just as well considering it is a favourite for holidaymakers and their canine companions.
 With that in mind, we have compiled some of the best pet-friendly accommodation in the Highlands

-Family houses, romantic escapes, homes for sport-loving groups of friends, we have selected some excellent Northern Highlands cottage accommodation you’ll love to return to at the end of each day.
+Family houses, romantic escapes, homes for sport-loving groups of friends, we have selected a great range of pet friendly cottages in the Northern Highlands you’ll love to return to at the end of each day.

-Offering peace and tranquillity in beautiful surroundings log cabins that allow dogs in the Northern Highlands are hard to beat.
+Offering peace and tranquillity in beautiful surroundings these pet friendly log cabins in the Northern Highlands are hard to beat.